size 35 MB

 Our mission?
 To filter out the junk and bring you only the studio-ready free VSTs that actually compete with paid gear.
 We do the digging so you can focus on creating.

-Are your mixes sounding a little too two-dimensional?
+Are your digital mixes sounding a bit too sterile and clinical?
 I found a fix.
-You know the struggle - you want that…
+We all know the struggle:…